edmond-b/edmond-b/README.md

 ### Flexibility

-At Makers Academy a large part of the curriculum was focused on working with other developers.
-This included working with an Agile workflow and also using pair programming where possible.
-Although this was something new to me at the time it felt like a more natural way to work as it allows for more flexibility in how work is distributed within teams and having a team member watch over your work makes your workflow run much smoother.
-My time at Makers was spent working with a diverse group of people that each brought a different skill set to the table.
-This required me to always take on different roles within the team, on occasion having to lead and other times following the ideas of my peers.
-As will inevitably happen however I also had to work alone in some instances.
-With the debugging process ingrained in me through makers I am still able to work through these difficult tasks.
+At Makers Academy, part of the curriculum was focused on working with other developers as team.
+This included working with an Agile workflow and using pair programming where possible.
+These felt like a natural way to work as it allows for more precision in how work is distributed within teams.
+Collaborating on a single project using a driver and a navigator allows your workflow to run smoother and more efficiently.
+My time at Makers was spent working with a diverse group of people, each with their own individualized skill set, which required me to always take on a unique role within the team.
+I gained great management and leadership skills as well as the ability to work alone during my time at Makers.
+Errors are inevitable and can mean the difference between success and failure.
+I am confident in working through these difficult tasks alone through the debugging skills taught at Makers.

 ### Communication